Direct Access has partnered with the City of Allen, Texas to complete the self-evaluation and ADA transition plan for the city’s parks.

 Direct Access is working with Plano based engineering firm Cole to deliver this program covering 78 miles of trails and 45 properties with a diverse range of activities.
-These include Allen Station Park, the Joe Farmer Recreation Center, Don Rodenbaugh Natatorium and the Credit Union of Texas Event Center, a 6,275 fixed-seat multi-purpose indoor arena.
+These include Allen Station Park, the Joe Farmer Recreation Center, Don Rodenbaugh Natatorium, and the Credit Union of Texas Event Center, a 6,275 fixed-seat multi-purpose indoor arena.

-The City of Allen, Texas in Collin County is ten miles north of downtown Dallas within the Dallas-Fort Worth area and a population of approximately 105,000.
+The City of Allen, Texas in Collin County is ten miles north of downtown Dallas within the Dallas-Fort Worth area and has a population of approximately 105,000.